silitics/rugpi/www/docs/bakery/devices/raspberry-pi.md

 Raspberry Pi OS releases based on Debian Bullseye and Bookworm are supported.

-For 32-bit models and to build 32-bit images for 64-bit boards, you need to set the `architecture` for the respective image to:
+For 32-bit models and to build 32-bit images for 64-bit boards, you need to set the `architecture` for the respective system to:
 ```toml
 architecture = "armhf"
 ```

 To build 32-bit images, you also need to enable emulation of `armhf` in Docker:

 ```shell
 docker run --privileged --rm tonistiigi/binfmt --install armhf
 ```